timurshinalu/timurshinalu/README.md

 - ⚡ Fun fact: ...
 -->

-### My name is Liutciia Timurshina, I'm Junior Data Analyst 🌱
+### My name is Liutciia Timurshina, I'm a Junior Data Analyst 🌱

 In February 2023, I completed the course on data analytics, during which I learned Python with many of its libraries (Pandas, Matplotlib, Seaborn, Plotly, Numpy, Scipy, Math), SQL, Tableau, and also learned how to preprocess data, exploratory data analysis, statistical data analysis, A/B testing, formulate and test statistical hypotheses, calculate product metrics, visualize data and build dashboards.
 After graduation, I continue to independently study new analytics tools and dive deeper into the ones I already know.